anshuldeepbajpai-dhoni/N100-Financial-Intelligence/README.md

 - 58 cash-flow rows participate in duplicate `(company_id, year)` keys.
 - Several company identifiers in dependent datasets are absent from the company master dataset.

-## Sprint 1 — Day 4: Processed Data Export
+Day 4: Processed Data Export

 Sprint 1 Day 4 focused on building a structured processed-data layer for the N100 Financial Intelligence Platform.